mark-thompson01/MTPortfolio/README.md

 ## Roadmap (ongoing)
 - Add more **labs** over the course of time.
-- Do deeper dives in PowerShell and Bash shell scripting.
+- Do deeper dives in PowerShell and Bash shell scripting and automation.
-- Begin with basic Python scripting.
+- Move onto basic Python scripting.
 - Build labs based on Cisco CCNA studies.
+- Grab a keyboard and continuously develop hands-on skills across various tools and plaforms.
 - Prepare myself for the role of an IT System Administrator.

 ---